How Leafcutter ant Inspired Sustainable Fungal Farming Systems

 Leafcutter ants don’t eat leaves — they use them to cultivate a specific fungus (Leucoagaricus gongylophorus) underground.
 The fungus breaks down cellulose the ants cannot digest, producing nutritious hyphal nodules.
 This is one of the oldest known examples of agriculture in nature, refined over approximately 50 million years — predating human farming by an enormous margin.

-In the language of biomimicry, this falls under the Make › Use biological processes to produce food category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Make › Use biological processes to produce food category.

 The Design Principle